Patrick Flottmann: DPMM FC

 On 9 April 2024, Flottmann was signed by Brunei DPMM FC for the 2024–25 Singapore Premier League season.
 He made his debut from the starting lineup on 11 May 2024 against Young Lions in a 1–2 away victory where he created an assist for Yura Yunos to score the winner of the game on the 38th minute.

 Flottmann suffered a ruptured anterior cruciate ligament in a friendly match a month later which ultimately ended his stint at the Bruneian club.

 APIA Leichhardt

 On 20 July 2025, National Premier Leagues NSW side APIA Leichhardt FC announced the signing of Flottmann.
+His stay with the club from Sydney ended in early January 2026.

+Avondale

+Flottmann subsequently signed for Avondale FC, reigning premiers of the NPL Victoria for the 2026 season.